 Select native, low maintenance landscape materials and consider the reuse of stormwater runoff or "graywater" where feasible to reduce or eliminate the need for potable water in landscape irrigation.
-(LEED)
+(Leadership in Energy and Environmental Design or LEED)

 Incorporate design for easy pedestrian, bicycle and transit access.